objectiv/objectiv.io/docs/docs/tracking/react/how-to-guides/tracking-locations.md

 thinking about Tracking some Elements or Components as [LocationContexts](/taxonomy/reference/location-contexts/overview.md) using [Tracked Elements](/tracking/react/api-reference/trackedElements/overview.md) or [Tracked Contexts](/tracking/react/api-reference/trackedElements/overview.md).

-The former follows HTML semantic, while the latter are generic wrappers that can render any Component or Element.
+The former follow HTML semantic, while the latter are generic wrappers that can render any Component or Element.
+Both are built on top of our [Providers](/tracking/react/api-reference/common/providers/overview.md) and [Location Wrappers](/tracking/react/api-reference/locationWrappers/overview.md).

 :::info why tagging?
 If you want to know why we ask you to tag your elements, take a look at the [Core Concepts Introduction](/tracking/core-concepts).